akseidel/WpfRevitUserKeynoteManager/README.md

 The Revit project needs to be a workshared file.

 Click on the KeyNote Editor icon in the Revit ribbon.
-(This add-in for this is not included in this repository.
+(This add-in for this is not currently included in this repository.
 Sorry.)

 ![](WpfRevitUserKeynoteManager/images/RevitKeyNotesExplainedjpg_Page10_Image1.jpg)

 The KeyNote editor will launch and immediately show a Windows file open dialog box asking for the KeyNote text file to open because the active Revit project does not have a userkeynote table file assignment.

+*Note: The KeyNote command in the Revit ribbon add-in launches the keynote manager application with the keynote table file's folder and filename as application arguments to the keynote manager application.
+That is how the keynote manager application knows what table file to open.
+The keynote manager application assumes you want to browse to a table file when the arguments are missing or are in error some way.*

 Navigate to the folder holding the Revit project’s central file, **not the local file’s folder**.
 Right click in the folder to add a new folder.
 Name that folder “**KeyNotes**”.
 The Windows file open dialog allows this type of activity.